cernoh/cs_alevel/collision.md

 ![[Pasted image 20211114142940.png]]

 When The Shard is retrieved from the hash table, the hash is calculated as 1, so the value in position 1 is queried.
-The value in position 1 is not the requested value, and so the next position is queried. this continues until the desired valu
+The value in position 1 is not the requested value, and so the next position is queried. this continues until the desired value is found.